Binx-Codes/Ghostgame/README.md

 # Ghostgame
-Simple Ghostgame, this is phenominally help out beginners if they're having trouble makig some simple games or understanding the concepts.
+Simple Ghostgame, this will phenominally help out beginners if they're having trouble makig some simple games or understanding the concepts.
 Have fun :)